anhnguiuc/wics-professional-resources/README.md

   - Provides assistance on resume building, career paths exploration, mock interview, career fair preparation!!!
   - You'll be able to schedule 1-on-1 appointment with them to tailor your career development paths
   - Some offices on campus:
     - [SCS Career Service](https://scs.illinois.edu/academics/careers): pertains to SCS majors (Chemistry, Chemical Engineering).
-Without them, I would not have gotten my internship/co-op interviews, and many upperclassmen will agree!
+Without them, I would not have gotten my internship/co-op interviews, and many other upperclassmen will agree!
     - [Engineering Career Services](https://ecs.engineering.illinois.edu/)
     - [The Career Center](https://www.careercenter.illinois.edu/): available to everyone on campus